northbright/Notes/nginx/configure-nginx-to-work-with-php-fpm.md

 ```
 # Upstream to abstract backend connection(s) for php
 upstream php {
-        # Bind Unix Socket to communicate with PHP-FPM
+        # Listen on Unix Socket to communicate with PHP-FPM
         #server unix:/var/run/php-fpm/php-fpm.sock;

-        # Bind TCP Socket to communicate with PHP-FPM(by default)
+        # Listen on TCP Socket to communicate with PHP-FPM(by default)
         server 127.0.0.1:9000;
 }